Mrauk U, Myanmar: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C, D, G and I. Take care to choose the correct type.
-A lot of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, C, D, G and I. Check that you find the correct kind.
+The vast majority of adapters available online are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most countries.

 Make your flight more comfortable with an airplane phone mount